| openid-connect-key-binding | June 2026 | |

 This specification defines how to bind a public key to an OpenID Connect ID Token using mechanisms defined in [RFC9449], OAuth 2.0 Demonstrating Proof of Possession (DPoP).¶

-OpenID Connect is a protocol that enables a Relying Party (RP) to delegate authentication to and obtain identity claims from an OpenID Connect Provider (OP).
-When authenticating with OpenID Connect, an RP initiates the protocol by making an authentication request to the OP.
-The OP authenticates the identity of the user and sends the RP an ID Token signed by the OP and containing claims about the user.¶
+OpenID Connect (OIDC) enables a Relying Party (RP) to obtain End-User authentication and identity claims from an OpenID Provider (OP) in the form of an ID Token.
+An RP initiates the protocol by making an authentication request to the OP.
+The OP authenticates the End-User and returns an ID Token, signed by the OP, containing claims about the End-User.¶

 This specification profiles OpenID Connect 1.0 [OpenID.Core], RFC8628 - OAuth 2.0 Device Authorization Grant [RFC8628], and RFC9449 - OAuth 2.0 Demonstrating Proof of Possession (DPoP) [RFC9449] to enable cryptographically bound ID Tokens that resist theft and replay attacks while maintaining compatibility with existing OpenID Connect infrastructure.¶